-WITH the advent of cooler weather in late August or early September comes the best grass growing season of the year.
+W ITH the advent of cooler weather in late August or early September comes the best rass growing season of the year.
 Warm days, cool nights and abundant soft rains make this an ideal time to remedy summer's damage.
 Germination is quick because the seed lodges in soil that has been thoroughly warmed by the sun all summer long.
 Vigorous roots develop as a natural preparation for the winter season ahead.
+Weeds are dormant and offer no strenuous competition.
+As a result of these conditions the grass tillers out and forms a dense growth.